Disney (and others) at the Box Office - Current State of Affairs

 But plenty of live-action characters don’t look like their cartoon counterparts.
 Emma Stone is obviously very far from the animated Cruella, and Elle Fanning really doesn’t look much like Aurora.
 That no-one raised any objections (at least on the basis of appearance) to their casting shows that it’s really ethnicity rather than resemblance that is the key factor here.

-Regarding your broader point, there’s a long history around issues of representation that I think explains all too well why people of colour are entitled to react differently to instances of “race swapping” than those who objected to the casting of Bailey or Zegler.
+Regarding your broader point, there’s a long history around issues of representation that I think explains all too well why people of colour are entitled to react differently to instances of “race swapping” than those who objected to the casting of Berry or Zegler.
 Your asking where that difference lies is analogous to someone asking why there’s no Straight Pride.

 Register on WDWMAGIC.
 This sidebar will go away, and you'll see fewer ads.